BritneyVong/WalmartSalesAnalysis/README.md

 ## Notes
 For more detailed information about the data, I modified the table to add some new columns:

 > time_of_day will give insight into sales in the Morning, Afternoon, and Evening.
 This will help answer the question of which part of the day most sales are made.
+I also ran into some issues creating this column but I was able to fix it using delimiters.

 ```
 /* MySQL appears to be running the alter table query at the same time as the udpate query so I keep getting an error loading in the data